eagle-io/docs/source/topics/nodes/parameter/index.rst

 State thresholds
     Select which State thresholds should be displayed on the chart:

+    *Hidden*
-    *Hidden* will not display any State thresholds.
+        Hide all State thresholds.

-    *All States* will display all configured States.
+    *All States*
+        Show all State thresholds.

-    *Alarm States Only* will only display States that have also been set to alarm.
+    *Alarm States Only*
+        Show alarm State thresholds only.

+    *Non-Alarm States Only*
+        Show non-alarm State thresholds only.

 .. _node-configuration-parameter-historic: